spdrnl/kgworkflow/README.md

 ```

 See the justfile for more information.
 On Windows the example command 'echo' might not work.
 In that case you can can maybe use 'echo.exe'.

+In just, you can add options to the commands, and execute them in a specific order.
+This saves a lot of time and memorizing the order of the commands.

 ## Easily distribute your project as a package